Windmore Foundation for the Arts promotes the visual, literary, and performing arts through awareness, participation, and education.

 BOARD OF DIRECTORS

-Laurel Van Horn is a retired English teacher from Rappahannock County High School in Washington, Virginia.
+Laurel Van Horn, Secretary is a retired English teacher from Rappahannock County High School in Washington, Virginia.
 She has loved reading and writing and then teaching others to love reading and writing almost her whole life.
 She has been so grateful to discover Windmore’s wonderful activities over the past two years, after her husband, Dee, passed away in 2015.
 Since that time, all the great people she has met and worked with in both Pen-to-Paper and StageWorks have been an inspiring comfort to her and continue to be so.
 Laurel enjoys writing poetry, short stories, and non-fiction articles, and she was thrilled to be the stage manager/stagehand for the popular StageWorks play Salt & Pepper recently.